polettix/epan/README.md

     epan purge-obsoletes [-t|--target dirname]

 Remove (purge) obsolete distribution packages from the EPAN.
+See above for what _obsolete_ means.

 # OPTIONS